Nautilus belauensis

-The Palau nautilus, Nautilus belauensis, is mainly found in Palau in the Western Carolines as its name suggests.
-It can be found on fore reef slopes in depths ranging from 95m to 504m but typically prefers to remain within 150-300m where water temperatures range between 16.6 to 9.4ºC.
-N. belauensis are highly mobile epibenthic scavenging herbalist and opportunistic predators that rely mostly on scent detection.
-They are active both diurnally and nocturnally within the preferred depth range although most shallow-water-incursions are usually nocturnal events that coincide with greatly diminished fish activities.
+The Palau nautilus (Nautilus belauensis) is a nautiloid mainly found off of Palau in the Western Carolines.
+It can be found on fore reef slopes, at depths of 95m-504m (311'-1,653'), though typically preferring a range of 150m-300m (492'-984'), where water temperatures stay around 16.6 °C (61.88°F) and do not go much lower than 9.4 °C (48.92°F).
+N. belauensis are highly mobile, epibenthic scavengers and opportunistic predators which rely mostly on scent for finding food.
+They are active both diurnally and nocturnally within their preferred depth ranges, although most shallow-water incursions are, generally, nocturnal events that coincide with greatly diminished fish activities.

+Taxonomic Status

+Nautilus belauensis is not widely recognized as a valid species.
+The World Register of Marine Species (WoRMS) describes it as taxon inquirendum, indicating that its taxonomic status is uncertain and requires further investigation.

+This uncertainty is due to insufficient morphological differentiation between N. belauensis and other extant species of Nautilus.